 Aboriginal and Torres Strait Islander applicants

-The University has several entry pathways and research programs for Indigenous researchers interested in a graduate research degree.
+The University has several entry pathways and research programs for Indigenous researchers interested in a graduate research course.

 If you are new to Melbourne or are just starting to think about a PhD, the Indigenous Research Initiative can help you find a supervisor, advise you on how to develop a research proposal and provide an Academic shepherd to advise you through the application process.

 Requirements vary by course.
-Usually, to apply for a graduate research degree, you first need to determine your research topic and find a supervisor.
+Usually, to apply for a graduate research course, you first need to determine your research topic and find a supervisor.
 Some graduate schools advertise available projects.
-Visit Find a Course for the requirements of the degree that interests you.
-You will need to be able to commit to the workload required by the degree.
+Visit Find a Course for the requirements of the course that interests you.
+You will need to be able to commit to the workload required by the course.

 Finding a supervisor

-Check with the course you're applying for to see if you need to find a supervisor for your degree before applying.
+Check with the course you're applying for to see if you need to find a supervisor for your course before applying.

 If so, you want to make sure the supervisors you choose are right for your needs and can support you in your research.
 Support from supervisors does not guarantee admission, nor does it guarantee a scholarship or financial assistance.

 For help finding a supervisor, visit Find an expert.